kritiagg/research-papers/notes on MTL.md

 # Summary on MTL

-## Some insights

-### When to use Alternate training?
-- When we have different datasets for different tasks

 ## Experiments experiments..
 ### Training protocols:
+- Alternate training:
+  - Choose a random training example and task, compute the loss and back propagate till the current task layer.
-- Alternate training: easiest to implement
+  - easiest to implement
   - used by lower layers supervision paper
   - mostly used when different dataset (Hence useful for EQnA task)